metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-ConfigHashMerge/README.md

     { optA => 42, optB => { test => 1 }, optC => 7 }

 See [Mojolicious::Plugin::Config](https://metacpan.org/pod/Mojolicious::Plugin::Config) for more.

+Note that this plugin also supports the **config\_override** option in Mojolicious version 7.29+, which allow you to override the config in your tests.

 # OPTIONS